cfrankb/vla2_remake/README.md

 ### Play online

-Use cursor keys to move the player and SHIFT to jump.
+Use cursor keys to move the player and SHIFT/SPACE to jump.

 https://cfrankb.com/games/ems/vlamits2.html